8 Indicators That Your Friend Is Secretly Competing With You

 4) They rarely give you genuine compliments

 One sign that a friend might be competing with you is their reluctance to give genuine compliments.
-Unlike supportive friends, they find it challenging to acknowledge your achievements openly.
+Unlike a truly supportive pal who is genuinely excited about your achievements and cheers you on, a competitive friend finds it challenging to acknowledge your accomplishments openly.
 This lack of positive reinforcement can create an environment where you feel unappreciated and undervalued.

 This behavior stems from their own insecurities and feelings of inadequacy.
 They may struggle with envy, making it difficult for them to sincerely praise someone else’s success.
 Instead, they might focus on their own shortcomings.